jfischoff/jfischoff.github.io/data/blog/neural-networks-are-for-hacking.md

 What we are seeing now, is similar to what happened in the 80s and 90s.
 Neural networks are escaping the Ivory Tower.
 You can become a good deep learning practitioner by trying things.
 If it appears to work, you can see if it works in a wider class of tests.
 Maybe it works well enough to make money.

 Do you know exactly what a neural network can compute for all inputs?
 No, you don't, which is just like regularly programming.
-You have deployed it and find out.
+You have to deploy it and find out.

 ## Play First, Understand Later